Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Missouri has combined with its opponents to score more than 55 points in seven of nine games this season.
+- Missouri and its opponents have gone over the current 55-point total in seven of nine games this season.

 - South Carolina's games have gone over 55 points in three of eight chances this season.

-- Saturday's over/under is 0.4 points higher than the combined 54.6 PPG average of the two teams.
+- Saturday's total is 0.4 points higher than the combined 54.6 PPG average of the two teams.

-- This contest's over/under is 5.5 points fewer than the 60.5 these two squads combine to give up per game in 2021.
+- This contest's total is 5.5 points lower than the 60.5 these two squads combine to give up per game in 2021.

-- The average total in Tigers games this season is 61.2, 6.2 points more than Saturday's total of 55.

-- The 50.1 PPG average total in Gamecocks games this season is 4.9 points fewer than this game's over/under.
+- The 55 total in this game is 4.9 points above the 50.1 average total in Gamecocks games this season.

 Missouri Stats and Trends

-- Missouri has one win against the spread in nine games this year.
+- So far this year Missouri has one win against the spread.

 - This season, the Tigers are winless ATS when entering a game as a favorite of 1 point or more (in five chances).

-- Missouri is 0-7 against the spread and 4-3 overall this season when the team records more than 23.7 points.
+- When Missouri puts up more than 23.7 points, it is 0-7 against the spread and 4-3 overall.

-- In games that Missouri picks up more than 344.9 yards, the team is 0-7 against the spread and 4-3 overall.
+- When Missouri churns out more than 344.9 yards, the team is 0-7 against the spread and 4-3 overall.

 - This year, the Tigers have eight turnovers, 11 fewer than the Gamecocks have takeaways (19).